-The SIPP scheme administrator is covered by the Financial Services Compensation Scheme (FSCS).
+The iSIPP scheme administrator, James Hay Administration Company Limited, is covered by the Financial Services Compensation Scheme (FSCS).
 If we cannot meet our obligations, you may be entitled to compensation under the FSCS.
 We will send you details of the cover provided by the FSCS on request.

-The individual provider for your underlying investments may themselves offer protection under the FSCS.
-Please ask your financial adviser or the particular SIPP provider for further information.
+The individual product providers for your underlying investments may themselves offer protection under the FSCS.
+Please ask your financial adviser or the particular product provider for further information.

-The SIPP pooled bank accounts and fixed term deposits are covered separately by the FSCS.
-The FSCS can pay compensation to depositors if a bank is unable to meet its financial obligations up to a combined maximum of £85,000 for all accounts you hold with them (including those held through a SIPP and any you may hold personally outside of the SIPP).
+The SIPP bank accounts and fixed term deposits are covered separately by the FSCS.
+The FSCS can pay compensation to depositors if a bank is unable to meet its financial obligations up to a combined maximum of £85,000 for all accounts you hold with them (including those held through the iSIPP product and any you may hold personally outside of the iSIPP).